cloudflare/cloudflare-docs/products/zaraz/src/content/get-started/add-tool.md

 # Add a third-party tool

 You can add new third-party tools and load them into your website through the Cloudflare dashboard.
-If your tool needs more than a simple `pageview` event to trigger it, [create the trigger](/get-started/create-trigger) you need first.
+If your tool needs more than a simple `Pageview` event to trigger it, [create the trigger](/get-started/create-trigger) you need first.

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account and website.